sibyllinesoft/mimir/.github/PULL_REQUEST_TEMPLATE.md

 ---

 **Thank you for contributing to Mimir Deep Code Research System! 🎉**

+---

+## 🧹 Cleanup Framework Compliance

+This repository follows a comprehensive cleanup framework with:
+- **Quality Gates**: Automated format, lint, security, and test enforcement
+- **Monitoring Integration**: Skald-based trace emission and NATS streaming
+- **Repository Standards**: Clean structure, complete documentation, git history preservation

+By submitting this PR, you confirm compliance with the established standards and quality gates.

 <!--
 Please ensure all items in the checklist are completed before requesting review.